-The box office is open for the Fall 2018 production of Philadelphia Story – on stage Oct 5 – 20.
+The box office will open soon for the our production of Proof – on stage Jan 11- 26.

 To purchase tickets online:

-- Find the date below and then click on the “Philadelphia Story” title next to the corresponding date, which will open a new page.
+- Find the date below and then click on the “Proof” title next to the corresponding date, which will open a new page.

 - Select the ticket type and number of tickets you would like to purchase.

 - Once you have added the tickets you need, click “Add to Cart.”